aws-amplify/amplify-cli/packages/amplify-velocity-template/README.md

 ## Features

-- Supports both client and server side use.
+- Supports both client and server side usage.
 - Separation of parsing and rendering templates.
 - The basic syntax is fully supported all java version velocity.
 - [Vim Syntax](https://github.com/shepherdwind/vim-velocity) for vim.